Traits of Successful People

 Have A Positive Outcome

 - Learn!!
 Learn a lot.
 Read.
-Watch and listen to motivational people, TED Talk, sermons, Podcasts (I like Tony Robbins and Zig Ziglar), and anyone else that gives you the boost you need to encourage you to be your best self.
-Do this while you cook dinner for the family, drive in your car, shower for work, fold laundry.
+Watch and listen to motivational people, TED talks, sermons, Podcasts (I like Tony Robbins and Zig Ziglar), and anyone else that gives you the boost you need to encourage you to be your best self.
+Do this while you cook dinner for the family, drive in your car, shower for work, and fold laundry.
 These tasks have to be finished.
 Why not turn it into focused learning towards your Goals?

 - Eat well.
 Treat your body well, so it doesn’t break down from neglect.
 No one is forcing you to eat highly processed or chemically induced food.
 BUT.
 The very wealthy companies will be more than happy to get you addicted to them.
 Learn how to break your carb and sugar addictions.
 There are a million different pieces of advice on this.
 Think about it.
 Is a highly processed cookie going to give you the same fuel for your mind and body as a chemical-free organic apple?
 Probably not.
 Just like drugs, sugar is super addictive.
 15-20 minutes after that cookie, you will need your next fix for more sugar.
 The apple will give you a feeling of satisfaction and keep you full for some time.
 Also, sugar and processed flour drain your energy and give incredible brain fog!